nikoelt/WhisperAttack/README.md

 - **Stored credentials issue**: If you chose "Run whether user is logged on or not" but didn’t store your credentials correctly, edit the task and re-enter your password.

 ---

-Now, you can launch VoiceAttack as an administrator without seeing the UAC prompt, either manually, via a desktop shortcut, or programmatically from your scripts!

 ## Final Notes